cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 The nodes may be out of order.
 That is okay and normal.

-### Install Single-Node
+### Install SLURM on a Single Raspberry Pi

-To make job management simple, we can install SLURM on one computer.
+Instead of installing SLURM on an entire cluster, let us now consider the case in which you only have one Raspberry Pi.
+To make job management simple on this Pi, we can install SLURM on that one computer.
 This one computer has no workers and is a manager to its own self.
 The user can make and automate jobs for simplicity's sake, and the same computer will carry out those jobs.